itamar-glitch/school_oop/README.md

 # school_oop
- An object-oriented programming exercise that simulates a school data structure in cpp
+ An object-oriented programming exercise that simulates a school data structure in c++